 Geriatric Care Management

 The anticipated growth of the aging population is having an unprecedented impact on the U.S. health care industry.
 The nature of skills and services health care workers must be equipped to provide are expanding.
-Specialize your skills and gain the competitive advantage with a certificate in in geriatric care management.
+Specialize your skills and gain the competitive advantage by earning a certificate in geriatric care management.

 The Geriatric Care Management Certificate program is designed for health and human services professionals including registered nurses, social workers, occupational therapists, physical therapists, rehabilitation counselors, case managers, psychologists, and medical doctors.